ehsanmok/create-your-own-lang-with-rust/book/src/glossary.md

 **Constructor**: Special method (`__init__`) called when creating an object.
 Initializes fields.

+**Constant Folding**: Optimization that evaluates constant expressions at compile time. `1 + 2` becomes `3` in the generated code.

+**Context**: LLVM object that owns types, constants, and other LLVM data.
+Required to create modules and types.

 **Dead Code Elimination (DCE)**: Optimization that removes code whose results are never used.

 **Destructor**: Special method (`__del__`) called when destroying an object.
 Cleans up resources.

 **Dynamic Typing**: Type checking at runtime.
 Variables can hold values of any type.
 Used in Python, JavaScript.

+**Environment**: Data structure mapping variable and function names to their values.
+Supports nested scopes for local variables.

 **Frontend**: The part of a compiler that processes source code (lexing, parsing, type checking).
 Produces input for the backend.